mccreath/isitup-for-slack/docs/TUTORIAL.md

 ## The PHP script

 Now we're going to go step by step through the PHP script.
 If PHP isn't your jam, this should still be pretty simple to apply to the language of your choice.
+Create a new file in your text editor called `isitup.php`.
+Save it some place where you'll be able to get to it easily when it's time to upload it.

 ### Set up your user agent string